Binance Review

 - Great reputation: Binance has a strong reputation in the cryptocurrency community, and many traders are advocates for the company.

-- Rich educational resources: Binance has a comprehensive academy packed with educational content covering numerous topics.
+Rich educational resources: Binance has a comprehensive academy packed with educational content covering numerous topics. - Registered in New Zealand: Binance is a registered Financial Service Provider with the Department of Internal Affairs.

 The disadvantages of using Binance in New Zealand: